kongo2002/nyx/README.markdown

 ##### Program arguments

-The program arguments of the `start` configuration value may be specified in a YAML list style as well (which is especially useful with arguments containing whitespace):
+The program arguments of the `start` and `stop` configuration values may be specified in a YAML list style as well (which is especially useful with arguments containing whitespace):

 ```yaml
 watches: